 Climb the 700 or so stairs up the rock monolith for fantastic views over the surrounding manmade lake country before descending back down into the valley and taking a taxi into Guatape.
 This tiny town is super colorful and is worth at least 3 or 4 hours of lazily walking around before heading back to Medellín.

 Take a taxi (15,000 COP / $5) or the metro to Caribe Station and buy a direct ticket (2 hours) at the Flota Occidental counter for 12,000 COP ($4).

 Check out our video of Guatape here:

-We’ve compiled this list of 10 things to do in Medellín and we could have compiled many more, but the fact is that Medellín is not really a city of “sights”.
+We’ve compiled this list of 10 things to do in Medellín and we could have listed many more, but the fact is that Medellín is not really a city of “sights”.
 There aren’t many historical buildings left because most have been torn down to make room for skyscrapers, gyms, and office buildings.

 It’s not a place for sightseeing, it’s more a place for exploring, feeling and enjoying the vibe.
 Travellers and expats love the amenities, friendly locals and the glorious year-round springtime climate.

 The city might not immediately seduce you with romantic plazas, colourful balconies and colonial architecture, but Medellín has a vibe that is undeniable.
 The city is alive, bustling and in the middle of a miraculous transformation.
 Come and see for yourself.
 With so many things to do in Medellin, you may never want to leave…